>

 You might wonder who really benefits from virtual volunteering.
 Even if sometimes the benefits are not immediately obvious, it is hard to deny the positive impact of virtual volunteering for both charities and volunteers.

-With many people not being able to leave the house or losing their jobs, organizations like VolunteerMatch have been receiving a record number of inquiries about virtual volunteering and more and more organizations started to consider it as a way of strengthening their volunteer base.
-This explosion of virtual volunteers is in part a result of the amount of free time people have during the COVID-19 pandemic, and that people are looking to fill their time with positive and productive work.There are so many skilled people out there who have wished to volunteer, but lacked the time.
+Due to the pandemic’s effects, which have caused some individuals to lose their jobs or be unable to leave their homes, organizations such as VolunteerMatch have been receiving a record number of inquiries about virtual volunteering and more and more organizations started to consider it as a way of strengthening their volunteer base.
+This explosion of virtual volunteers is in part a result of the amount of free time people have during the COVID-19 pandemic, and that people are looking to fill their time with positive and productive work.
+There are so many skilled people out there who have wished to volunteer but lacked the time.
 By offering the ability to volunteer virtually, organizations have unlocked a powerful new sector of highly skilled people to contribute to their organization.
-And motivated individuals have found a means to make a difference
+And motivated individuals have found a means to make a difference.

 A report on the ‘Impact of UN Volunteers Online’ conducted by the United Nations volunteer program in the past years showed that 46% of receiving organizations valued the cost-effectiveness of virtual volunteering, and 41% valued having access to technical expertise which was not available internally.